 Figure 1-1.
-Front Panel Key Functions in Normal Mode
+Front Panel Keypad

-1.3 Display Annunciators
+1.5 Display Annunciators

-The IQ plus 390-DC display uses a set of LCD annunciators to provide additional information about the value being displayed.
-Figure 1-2 on page 3 shows these annunciators and their meanings.
+The 590 AG Indicator display uses a set of LCD annunciators to provide additional information about the value being displayed.
+Figure shows these annunciators and their meanings.

+Figure 1-2.
+Display Annunciators
-GThe displayed weight is a gross weight.

-NThe displayed weight is a net weight.
+Symbol Description G The displayed weight is a gross weight.
+N The displayed weight is a net weight.
 Scale is at standstill or within the specified motion band.
-Some operations, including zero, tare, and printing functions, can only be done when the standstill symbol is shown.

-Center of zero.
+Some operations, including zero, tare, and printing functions, can only be done when the standstill symbol is shown. →0← Center of zero.
 Gross weight is within 0.25 graduations of zero.
-This annunciator lights when the scale is zeroed.

-Indicates that a tare has been entered.
-The tare value can be entered by pressing the TARE key on the keypad or by sending the KTARE EDP command.
-See Section 5.0 on page 24 for information about the EDP command set.

-Indicates that the battery charge is low.

-lb, kg, PC

-Three arrow annunciators on the right side of the LCD display indicate the units associated with the displayed value.
-The bottom arrow annunciator (PC) is lit when the indicator is in piece count mode.
-The top and middle arrows, labeled lb and kg, show primary and secondary units, as described below:

-- If the displayed weight is in pounds, the top arrow (lb) is lit; if kilograms, the middle arrow (kg) is lit. - If the primary unit of weight is pounds, the middle (kg) arrow is lit for secondary units-or, if the
+This annunciator lights when the scale is zeroed. $\langle \mathbf{T} \rangle$ Tare features are not available on the 590 AG.
+Indicates that the battery charge is low. lb, kg, group Three arrow annunciators on the right side of the LCD display indicate the units associated with the displayed value.
+The bottom arrow annunciator (group) is lit when the indicator is in group mode.
+The top and middle arrows, labeled lb and kg, show primary and secondary units, as described below: • If the displayed weight is in pounds, the top arrow (lb) is lit; if kilograms, the middle arrow (kg) is lit. • If the primary unit of weight is pounds, the middle (kg) arrow is lit for secondary units-or, if the primary unit is kilograms, the top (lb) arrow is lit for secondary units, unless the secondary unit of weight is the same as the primary unit. • If neither primary nor secondary units are pounds or kilograms, the top arrow is used as a primary units annunciator and the middle arrow is used as the secondary units annunciator.
+A set of replacement overlay decals is included in the parts kit for units other than pounds and kilograms. • If the indicator Display Hold Mode is enabled, the current unit annunciator will blink when holding the display.

+Table 1-1.
+Description of Display Annunciators

-See Section 3.2.2 on page 15 for information about configuring primary and secondary display units.
+Note See Section 3.2.2 for information about configuring primary and secondary display units.

-1.4 Indicator Operations
+1.6 Indicator Operations

-Basic IQ plus 390-DC operations are summarized below:
+Basic operations are summarized below: